-- Panel scores and grant amounts will not be confirmed until the CAC Board of Trustees meets on November 13, 2017, at 4 pm.
-This meeting is open to the public, and applicants are encouraged to attend. - The grant amount and total number of Project Support I grants will be determined by the following factors: the amount of funding allocated to the Project Support grant program (I & II); the panel score for each application; and the total request amount of all applications eligible for funding.

-These are general guidelines and are subject to change based on the total CAC funds available to the Project Support grant program in any given year.
-It is possible that all of the allocated Project Support grant funds could be awarded to those applicants receiving higher scores and applicants with lower scores (within the 75-100 point range) will not receive funding.
+- Panel scores and grant amounts will not be confirmed until the CAC Board of Trustees meets on November 13, 2017.
+This meeting is open to the public, and applicants are encouraged to attend. - The grant amount and total number of Project Support II grants will be determined by the following factors: the amount of funding allocated to the Project Support grant program (I & II); the panel score for each application; and the total request amount of all applications eligible for funding. - These are general guidelines and are subject to change based on the total CAC funds available to the Project Support grant program in any given year.
+It is possible that all of the allocated Project Support grant funds could be awarded to those applicants receiving higher scores and applicants with lower scores would not receive funding.